jonwa/apollo-comments/README.md

 : (**_required_**) Called back with the [React Quill](https://github.com/zenoamaro/react-quill/blob/master/README.md) editor after submit.

 `onTranslate(commentId)`
 : Called back with the comment id that has been requested to translate.
+Will display a button next to each comment's date if assigned.
 Default as `null`.

 `placeholder`
 : Specifying a short hint that describes the expected value of the input field.
 Default is `null`.